stereotypical Texan is seldom gun shy when it comes to settling a

 Blank and Winchester.

 and Shoot has gotten the most ink over the years.
-Out-of-state journalists have periodically
+Out-of-state

-bloodshed.
+led to bloodshed.
 Ironically, in all three versions of the tale, the

 triggering factor was an argument over church-related issues.
-Some said the intra-congregational
+Some

-barely averted battle had to do with a despute among church members over land matters.
+battle had to do with a despute among church members over land matters.

 Supposedly, a young boy nervously watching the building confrontation